Nominations Open for Plone Foundation Board of Directors

 - but not: directing Plone development.
 The board facilitates, but does not direct, the development of Plone itself.

-While there's lots of work that happens online, much of the critical business of the board is conducted during phone meetings every two weeks — typically, board meetings last about an hour to 90 minutes though occasionally they can run over to handle time-critical issues.
+While there's lots of work that happens online, much of the critical business of the board is conducted during video meetings every two weeks — typically, board meetings last about an hour to 90 minutes though occasionally they can run over to handle time-critical issues.
 Please consider whether this fits your schedule, since missing more than an occasional meeting severely limits the ability of the board to reach quorum and conduct business.

 In addition, there is a board mailing list (private), where we discuss things in addition to the meetings.